 How to Stop Your Toddler From Hitting, According to Experts

 Have you ever gotten so frustrated you felt like you could just hit someone?
 In moments of intense emotion, most of us have probably felt that way.
-As grownups, we have coping skills that help us redirect these feelings — whether that means talking it out, deep breathing, or walking around the block.
+As grownups, we have coping skills that help us redirect these feelings.
+It could mean talking it out, deep breathing or walking around the block.
 But toddlers aren’t there yet.

 Still, it can be upsetting — and even dangerous — when toddlers hit.
 But parents can arm themselves with information and skills set to redirect and alleviate the pattern.
 Here’s our expert-backed primer on why toddlers hit, and what parents can do about it.

 Hitting is developmentally appropriate for toddlers.
-Here are six among the most common reasons they do it:
+Here are six of the most common reasons they do it: